 - If you're serious about crafting lattes at home, I recommend that you purchase a milk frother, as they are easy to use and quite affordable.
 However, if you don't own one, froth the milk by plunging a French press up and down or shake the milk vigorously inside of a mason jar.

 - For the best-tasting espresso, choose beans that have been roasted within the past month, and grind just before brewing.
-Use Starbucks Espresso Roast or Italian Roast.
+For a Starbucks flavor, use their Espresso Roast or Italian Roast.

 Nutrition